loishi/dotfiles/README.md

 # dotfiles

-This repository contains [loishi](https://github.com/loishi)'s configuration files for Neovim, tmux, Alacritty, and so on!
+This repository contains [loishi](https://github.com/loishi)'s configuration files for Neovim, Wezterm, zsh, and so on!